stacks-network/docs/_org/overview.md

 hard forks in 2019.

-Addtionally, a future Stacks blockchain will support truly decentralized mobile applications by removing the need to trust a remote Blockstack Core node.
+Addtionally, a future Stacks blockchain will support truly decentralized mobile applications by removing the need to trust a remote Stacks Node.
 Instead, it will be possible for light clients to calculate the economic weight of different Stacks blockchain forks, and identify the fork with the most economic activity.
 Today, light clients  rely on other trusted sources for fork selection and cannot make that decision independently.
-For mobile apps this enables functionality like looking up names without having to rely on a remote Blockstack Core node.
+For mobile apps this enables functionality like looking up names without having to rely on a remote Stacks Node.

 Finally, Blockstack currently supports relatively simple smart contracts that are used to register digital assets on the network.
 The Stacks blockchain v2